CiscoDevNet/terraform-provider-intersight/website/docs/d/kubernetes_network_policy.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_kubernetes_network_policy"
 description: |-
-  A policy specifying the CIDR for internal networks in a Kubernetes cluster like POD network, and Service network.
+  A policy specifying the CIDR for internal networks in a Kubernetes cluster like Pod network, and Service network.
 ---

 # Data Source: intersight_kubernetes_network_policy
-A policy specifying the CIDR for internal networks in a Kubernetes cluster like POD network, and Service network.
+A policy specifying the CIDR for internal networks in a Kubernetes cluster like Pod network, and Service network.
 ## Argument Reference
 The results of this data source are stored in `results` property.
 All objects matching the filter criteria are fetched through pagination.